Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzDataLakeGen2ItemContent.md

 ```

 ### -Path
-The path in the specified container that should be removed.
+The path in the specified Filesystem that should be removed.
 Can be a file or folder In the format 'folder/file.txt' or 'folder1/folder2/'

 ```yaml